Lingesh-7/Image-Classification-Using-ML/README.md

 # 🏆 Celebrity Image Classification
 ## Overview
-This project utilizes **SVM** with **Transfer Learning** to classify images of celebrities,the model efficiently identifies and categorizes different celebrities based on image inputs, achieving **76% accuracy** on the test set.
+This project utilizes **SVM Algorithm** to classify images of celebrities,the model efficiently identifies and categorizes different celebrities based on image inputs, achieving **76% accuracy** on the test set.

 ## Installation